kawoou/KWDrawerController/README.md

 ![Storyboard](https://github.com/kawoou/KWDrawerController/raw/preview/Preview/storyboard.jpg)

- 1. Set the KWDrawerController to Custom Class of Initial ViewController.
+ 1. Set `DrawerController` as the Custom Class of the Initial ViewController.

- 2. Connects the `DrawerEmbedLeftControllerSegue` or `DrawerEmbedRightControllerSegue` to UIViewController from `KWDrawerController`
+ 2. Connect the `DrawerEmbedLeftControllerSegue` and/or the `DrawerEmbedRightControllerSegue` from `DrawerController` to your left/right controllers.

- 3. Connects the `DrawerEmbedMainControllerSegue` to UIViewController from `KWDrawerController`
+ 3. Connect the `DrawerEmbedMainControllerSegue` from `DrawerController` to your main controller.

- 4. Set the SegueIdentifiers to inspector of `KWDrawerController`.
+ 4. Set the segue identifiers of both the inspector of `DrawerController` and the segues themselves.

 ### Open / Close